falcosecurity/falco/userspace/libhawk/README.md

 Then we have an `insert_cb` which takes Falco rules as a yaml string, it can be called as many times you want.
 Finally we can either commit the transaction with `commit_cb` or we can rollback it with `rollback_cb`.

+**Important note**: `hawk_watch_rules` gets called in a thread by Falco.
+This means that it is not blocking and executing in parallel with the rest of Falco.
+Practically, you can implement things like a for loop to update rules **live** from a database or an external resource.

+After you load the extension, you will need to change the `rules_provider` configuration in `falco.yaml` to the name you gave to the extension you are writing if you want to use the watch rules implementation you just wrote.

 <a name="extension-loading"></a>